econ-ylee/econ-ylee.github.io/_pages/cv.md

 Drafts are available under the Research tab.

+* “Reducing the United States’ Risks of Dependency on China in the Rare Earth Market,” with Tennecia Dacass, accepted at *Resources Policy* (2022).
+* “Reflections on the Volcker Rule: Innovations in the Financial Services Industry and Fixing Too Big to Succeed,” with Koushik Ghosh, *Challenge* (2022): 1-10.
 * "Financial Market Integration, Exchange Rate Policy, and the Dynamics of Business and Employment in Korea," with Matteo Cacciatore and Fabio Ghironi, NBER Chapter in: International Finance in the Global Markets, *Journal of the Japanese and International Economies* 42 (December 2016, lead article): 79-99.

 ## Working Papers